 Take a Self-Guided Tour of Eagles Murals

 Following the Super Bowl LII win, a strangely perfect mural depicting a giant eagle clawing at a tiny Tom Brady appeared on a building located at 829 Bainbridge Street.
 The unusual mural was the work of Meg Saligman and she named it “Bird Feed.”
-There are at least eight murals dedicated to the Birds around town, including a world champion one called “Bringing it Home” at the Hale Building in Center City (also by Saligman, but this time ditches Tom Brady for a Lombardi Trophy in the talons), a caricature inside The Palm restaurant at Broad & Walnut, a Super Bowl mural at Spike’s Trophies on Grant Avenue in Northeast Philly, a “Philly Special” tribute at 2nd and Sigel streets, and a block-long “Our City, Our Team” mural opposite Lincoln Financial Field along Darien Street featuring a collage of Eagles moments and related imagery.
+Thought that creation is no longer on display, there are several other murals dedicated to the Birds around town, including a world champion one called “Bringing it Home” at the Hale Building in Center City (also by Saligman, but this time ditches Tom Brady for a Lombardi Trophy in the talons), a caricature inside The Palm restaurant at Broad & Walnut, a Super Bowl mural at Spike’s Trophies on Grant Avenue in Northeast Philly, a “Philly Special” tribute at 2nd and Sigel streets, and a block-long “Our City, Our Team” mural opposite Lincoln Financial Field along Darien Street featuring a collage of Eagles moments and related imagery.
 The latter also happens to be the fifth-largest mural in the country.

 Watch the Game with Locals